-A situation similar to that of the Maniqui and Grande River deltas (Fig. 3c) is found in the distal part of a paleo-course of the Beni River (Fig. 3b), where numerous crevasse splays formed.
-Although these fluvial forms have received little attention in the literature, their location on the southern border of the Cerrado Beniano (the Beni crevasse splays) and the Transitional Zone (the Maniqui River megafan), suggests that their forsplays) and the Transitional Zone (the Maniqui River megatan), suggests that their formation could respond to a change in slope, as suggested by Hanagart and Sarmiento for the Maniqui, which was probably caused by a downstream uplift.
+A situation similar to that of the Maniqui and Grande river deltas (Fig. 3c) is found in the distal part of a palaeocourse of the Beni River (Fig. 3b), where numerous crevasse splays formed.
+Although these fluvial forms have received little attention in the literature, their location on the southern border of the Cerrado Beniano (the Beni crevasse splays) and the transitional zone (the Maniqui River megafan), suggests that their formation could respond to a change in slope, as suggested by Hanagart and Sarmiento (1990) for the Maniqui, which was probably caused by a downstream uplift.

-Central and southern Moxos are covered by many paleolevees that form megafans, which are characteristic of subsiding basins (Latrubesse et al., 2010; Rossetti et al.,

-25 2012).
-In order to study these megafans, 25 stratigraphic cores were retrieved along a 300 km line crossing the central LM (Fig. 4).
-All the profiles reveal intercalations of clays, loams, silts, fine sands and organic rich paleosols.
+The central and southern Llanos de Moxos are covered by many palaeolevees belonging to DFS.
+This is characteristic of actively subsiding basins (Hartley et al., 2010; Latrubesse et al., 2010; Weissmann et al., 2010, 2013; Rossetti et al., 2012).
+In order to study these DFS, 25 stratigraphic cores were retrieved along a 300 km line crossing the central LM (Fig. 4).
+All the profiles reveal intercalations of clays, loams, silts, fine sands and organic-rich palaeosols.
 The association of levee sands and silts, splay sands, backwater loams and (organic) clays is characteristic of an avulsive fluvial setting, which is consistent with the formation of megafans in subsiding basins.
-Radiocarbon dating of paleosols found below these alluvia indicate deposition during the mid- to late Holocene (Fig. 4).
-Data from drilling reported in Plafker (1964) reveal that this assemblage of Holocene fluvial sediments is similar to the rest of Quaternary and possibly Tertiary sediments constituting the 800 m of basinal infilling at the site of Peru.
-Although the evolution of specific rivers at any given time could have been influenced by different factors, the general landscape on central and southern Moxos is that one of a typical subsiding basin.
+Radiocarbon dating of palaeosols found below these alluvia indicate deposition during the mid- to late Holocene (Fig. 4).
+Data from drilling reported in Plafker (1964) reveal that this assemblage of Holocene fluvial sediments is similar to the rest of Quaternary and possibly Tertiary sediments constituting the 800 m of basinal infilling at the site of Perú.
+Although the evolution of specific rivers at any given time could have been influenced by different factors, the general landscape of the central and southern Llanos de Moxos is that of a typical subsiding basin.

-However, there are characteristic features in river patterns that can be associated to neo-tectonic activity more clearly than avulsive processes.
-The existence of under-

-- 10 Iying active tectonic processes can be noted from the analysis of features such as changes in the meandering pattern and the presence of knickpoints (Schumm et al., 2002; Burbank and Anderson, 2011).
-Evidence of neo-tectonic activity in the LM can be inferred from the analysis of the Mamoré River.
-The sharp reduction in the sinuosity of the Mamoré River north of Puerto Siles (Fig. 5) has been considered direct evidence of - 15 uplifting along the Bala-Rogaguado (Dumont and Fournier, 1994).
+However, there are characteristic features in river patterns that can be associated with neotectonic activity more clearly than avulsive processes.
+The existence of underlying active tectonic processes can be noted from the analysis of features such as changes in the meandering pattern and the presence of knickpoints (Schumm et al., 2002; Burbank and Anderson, 2011).
+Evidence of neotectonic activity in the LM can be inferred from the analysis of the Mamoré River.
+The sharp reduction in the sinuosity of the Mamoré River north of Puerto Siles (Fig. 5) has been considered direct evidence of uplifting along the Linea Bala-Rogaguado (Dumont and Fournier, 1994).
 The existence of this uplift is consistent with the presence of several rapids located downstream of Puerto Siles (Dumont and Fournier, 1994).
-In the lower part of the Mamoré and the Beni rivers, rapids are caused by the outcropping of pre-Cambrian rocks belonging to the Brazilian shield (Hanagarth, 1993).
+In the lower part of the Mamoré and the Beni rivers, rapids are caused by the outcropping of pre-Cambrian rocks belonging to the Brazilian Shield (Hanagarth, 1993).